 Initial work involved forming partnerships with relevant organizations and collaboratively conceptualizing roles and operationalizing responsibilities for the core partners.
 CHS served as a connector (Morse, 2014) that facilitated dialogue and sharing among the various agencies involved.
 The multiplestep process was used to better understand challenges and will remain an ongoing and iterative process as we continue to learn and deepen our understanding moving forward, and we will use that deeper understanding to fine-tune the work.
-The process began with identifying and reviewing available extant data and reports to better understand the social, cultural, and economic contexts The long-term commitment between these of the school and community.
-We folfaced by the community and the school in races remained consistent at 5.7%. reaching those educational and community objectives (challenges).
+The process began with identifying and reviewing available extant data and reports to better understand the social, cultural, and economic contexts lowed that process by surveying C. A. Weis the number of students has slightly de-Elementary teachers and conducting inter- creased, and there has been gradual change views and focus groups with parents and in composition of the minority communities community members.
+This work was un- (see Table 1).
+The total number of students dertaken under the auspices of the planning was 570 in 2014-2015, decreased to 511 in grant, and we did not seek IRB approval for 2016-2017, and increased to 543 in 2018- it.
+On the follow-up community needs as- 2019.
+The (proportional) Hispanic student sessment, we requested and received IRB population has more than doubled in the approval from UWF.
+In all cases, we asked past 6 years, from 2.1% in 2013-2014 to people to help us identify and understand 4.9% in 2018-2019.
+However, the (propor-(1) people, places, and things that can con- tional) African American student population tribute to the work of promoting positive has slightly decreased, from 85.9% in 2013- educational outcomes and community well- 2014 to 77.9% in 2018-2019.
+Similarly, the being (assets) and (2) the specific barriers students who identified with two or more faced by the community and the school in races remained consistent at 5.7%. reaching those educational and community objectives (challenges).
 Additionally, core partner members participated in town hall meetings conducted by an outside community entity that addressed the needs of the Brownsville neighborhood in the zip code that overlapped with the C. A. Weis Elementary School zone.